Carl Friedrich Philipp von Martius: Route followed in Brazil during 1817–1820 expedition

 Martius and Spix, accompanied by Johann Christian Mikan, his wife and the artist Thomas Ender travelled to Brazil with the Austrian Commission, which joined the wedding train of Archduchess Leopoldina of Austria and Dom Pedro de Alcantara, the future Emperor of Brazil.
 The party left from Trieste on 10 April 1817.

 The first natural history collections were made in the city of Rio de Janeiro at Laranjeiras, Corcovado, Aqueduto, Fonte da Carioca, Tijuca, Botafogo, Jardim Botanico immediately following the wedding.

 Spix and Martius then spent some days at "Fazenda Mandioca" with Grigori Ivanovitch Langsdorff and then went to a fazenda near Rio Paraiba before returning to Rio.
 A mounted expedition took them on horseback to Itaguaí (13 December 1817) through São Paulo state to the city of São Paulo where they arrived on 31 December 1817.
 They left on 9 January 1818 for Sorocaba and Itu on to Minas Gerais, then through Camanducaia to cross the Rio Sapucaí for São Gonçalo and Ouro Prêto.
 On 1 May 1818, they left for Diamantina, Minas Novas and then Montes Claros.

 On 12 August 1818, they headed North-North East to Rio Carinhanha, as far as the Serra Geral then returned by Codó to Carinhanha arriving at Rio de Contas on 17 October 1818, then riding east to cross the Rio Paraguaçu arriving at Salvador on 10 November 1818, and leaving on 18 February 1819 via Coit and Jacobina.
-The party then travelled to Piaui, Oeiras where they arrived on 3 May.
+The party then travelled to Piauí, Oeiras where they arrived on 3 May.
 They departed on 11 May, arriving on 15 May at São Gonçalo do Amarante, where Martius became seriously ill.
 Spix had at this time contracted the schistosomiasis from which he eventually died.